Open letter to Trump supporters and all other Trump voters in the 2016 presidential election

 When Trump leaves and the current enabling GOP is outnumbered if not completely replaced, there will be a reckoning.
 I think the first to be called to account will be you, right-wing media.
 Fox and Rush Limbaugh and everyone of you who created this fantasy land where Mexicans are all drug dealers and rapists, where it’s better to be a Putin fan than a democrat, where blacks are taking over and killing every white person who can’t defend himself and his family with an AK-15, where the regular media are the enemy of the people and where the sky is green with purple polka dots if Trump says so.

 Except that it’s worse than that.
 You worked hard for at least the last two decades to create this alternate America where facts don’t matter to begin with.
 You paved the way for Trump.
-And now you follow his lead and spend every day keeping his hating base misinformed and worked up.
+And now you follow his lead and spend every day keeping the hating Trump voters misinformed and worked up.
 That has real-world consequences.
 In the process of making complete fools of yourselves, you get journalists, Blacks, Hispanics, Muslims, LGBT folks, Indians, refugees and journalists killed.

 You have no excuse for harassing a mother and daughter because they speak Spanish to each other in a store.
 You have no excuse for punching a Muslim woman in the face in the subway for wearing a head scarf.
 You have no excuse for shooting a black girl dead who rings your doorbell at night because her car broke down, or a black teenager who stops to help you when your car breaks down.
 You have no excuse for calling the cops on a black kid for selling lemonade in front of his house.
 And you, ICE man, you have no excuse for pulling a toddler from a mother’s arms and then gleefully telling her she’s never going to see her child again.